ryman1/keeweb-wiki/Configuration.md

     "fontSize": 0, // global font size, possible options: 0, 1, 2
-    "tableViewColumns": null, // columns inside table view (complex option, use with care) "generatorPresets": null, // user-defined generator presets (complex option, use with care)
+    "tableViewColumns": null, // columns inside table view (complex option, use with care) "generatorPresets": null, // user-defined generator presets (complex option, use with care) "cacheConfigSettings": false, // allow to start the app if the config is not available

     "canOpen": true, // show Open button
     "canOpenDemo": true, // show Demo button